-Tenants compensated for power used by landlord to build tiny home on site
+Dream turns into nightmare: Tenants compensated for power used by landlord to build tiny home on site

 They also claimed to have paid for the fuel needed to run it, and efforts to get it going by refuelling it prompted an angry interjection from the landlord.

 Management of the property changed in March this year.
-During this transition the conflict erupted and the tenants applied for redress through the tribunal, including exemplary damages for the damage caused to their quiet enjoyment of the property.
+During this transition, the conflict erupted and the tenants applied for redress through the tribunal, including exemplary damages for the damage caused to their quiet enjoyment of the property.

 Asked why they had not raised matters with the previous property manager, they said they had not wanted to "stoke the fire".